 1. It takes a bit of travelling to get there

 Madikeri, the main town in Coorg district, isn’t a really hop, skip and jump from anywhere.
 In fact, it’s about three hours’ drive from the nearest airport—either Mangalore or Mysore, depending on which side of the Ghats you are.
-We asked around, and were assured by a local that, though the road from Mysore is shorter, the drive from Mangalore is prettier.
-We had also been through Mysore on our visit to the O’Land plantation near Ooty, so this time we flew into Mangalore, on the coast.
-When we got there, the heat and humidity of the city caught us a little off balance, and so did the first two hours of the drive.
+A local assured us that, though the road from Mysore is shorter, the drive from Mangalore is prettier.
+We had also been through Mysore on our visit to the O’Land plantation near Ooty.
+That settled it. this time, we flew into Mangalore, on the coast.
+When we got there, though, the heat and humidity caught us a little off balance.
 But once we started climbing into the hills, it got much more comfortable.

 2. The Depot Estate homestay gives you the plantation experience right next to town

 When we got to Madikeri, we were delighted to find that the plantation homestay that we had booked—the unassumingly-named Depot Estate—was right on the edge of town.
-We later found out that it’s the only plantation homestay that’s close to town, the others being at least a few kilometres away.
+We later found out that it’s the only plantation homestay that’s close to town.
+All the others are at least a few kilometres away.
 Lucky us!

-The homestay itself sits just inside a functional coffee plantation, across the highway from Madikeri and a little into the peaceful valley beyond.
+The homestay is inside a functional coffee plantation, in a valley across the highway from Madikeri.
 The plantation looks like something out of The Jungle Book, and has a large pond—complete with geese—at one end.
-The large house has a nice big sit-out on the first floor, a few sitting rooms and a communal dining room.
-We were the only guests there for most of our stay, kept company by Ishwari and her family, a roly-poly Labrador retriever called Lisa, and a tomcat whose name I forget.
-The impression we got was that the place really was mainly used for guests of the family, and was only let out to tourists to keep it in shape!
+The large house has a nice sit-out on the first floor, some sitting rooms and a communal dining room.
+We were the only guests there for most of our stay.
+But we were kept company by Ishwari and her family, a roly-poly Labrador retriever, and a tomcat.
+We got the impression that the place was mainly used for guests of the family.
+Maybe they only let out it to tourists to keep it in shape!

 3. Walking through Madikeri takes a bit of leg power